What is a beta test?

 What is Betabound?

-We’re a website devoted to listing all the available beta testing opportunities out there on the interwebs.
-Our goal to help beta testers finds cool products to test and to help neat companies find enthusiastic beta testers.
+We’re a website devoted to listing all the available testing opportunities out there on the interwebs.
+Our goal is to help testers find cool products to test and to help neat companies find enthusiastic testers.
 Learn more about Betabound.

 I see a lot of icons next to the Betabound opportunities.
 What do they mean?